reactjs/react.dev/src/content/reference/react-dom/components/index.md

 * [`<style>`](/reference/react-dom/components/style)
 * [`<title>`](/reference/react-dom/components/title)

-They are special in React because React can render them into the document head, suspend while resources are loading, and enact other behaviors that are described on the reference page for each specific component.
+They are special in React because React can render them into the document head, suspend while resources are loading, and enact other behaviors that are described on the reference page for each specific Component.

 ---

 ## All HTML Components {/*all-html-components*/}

-React supports all built-in browser HTML components.
+React supports all built-in browser HTML Components.
 This includes:

 * [`<aside>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside)
 * [`<audio>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio)